 Throughout Move UBC month, we talk a lot about moving well—in ways that are comfortable, motivating, and empowering for you as an individual, regardless of level of ability.
 While we often hear that 20 minutes of moderate to vigorous exercise per day is recommended, it's important to recognize that the amount, intensity, and frequency of physical activity is individual to each person.
-For some, that might mean a daily run, or a soccer game or two each week.
-For others, low-impact movements like stretching, walking, or standing more throughout the day, might be what helps them incorporate more activity into each day.
+For some, that might mean a daily run or a game of wheelchair basketball each week.
+For others, low-impact movements like stretching or standing more throughout the day, might be what helps them incorporate more activity into each day.

-> The "right" way is the way that works for you.
+The "right" way is the way that works for you.
 Physical literacy starts with developing the motivation, confidence, physical competence, knowledge, and understanding to value and take responsibility for engagement in physical activities for life (The International Physical Literacy Association, May 2014).
 Physical activity is more enjoyable when we have physical literacy, and we're more likely to keep it up if we're enjoying it!

 Physical activity has lots of benefits beyond the body—it can help improve sleep, boost mental health, increase creativity and cognitive function, and even help strengthen our immunity.
 It can also be a powerful way to support our health and wellbeing, build confidence, and be social.
 Everyone should be given the opportunity to participate comfortably, equally, and inclusively; physical or mental ability, level of health, size, or fitness level, sexual orientation, gender identity, cultural, racial or ethnic identity, should not be a barrier to engaging in physical activity.